 Option 2) Hand-code your own website

-Blog (great for keeping people up-to-date on you/your work)
+◊ Blog (great for keeping people up-to-date on you/your work–you can also link to your Medium profile if you have one)

 Once you have your portfolio website up, it’s time to load it up with your core information and test it.
 Have friends or family members review the copy (words) for grammar, spelling and punctuation.
 If you don’t have a ton of portfolio projects to add (or any!) add what you can and get cracking on creating more.